nhisoka/RbxStuDumper/README.md

 ## Installation

-The project and its libraries were all intended (and compiled) with the v143 platform toolset; you will need to install the latest version of Visual Studio 2022 to compile the project.
+The project and its libraries were all intended (and compiled) with the v143 platform toolset.
+You will need to install the latest version of Visual Studio 2022 to compile the project.

 ## Usage